Elaine May: 1962–1969: Playwright and actor

-Film career

-Directing
+1970–1999: Career as a writer and director

-May made her film writing and directing debut in 1971 with A New Leaf, a black comedy based on Jack Ritchie's short story The Green Heart, which she read in an Alfred Hitchcock Mystery Magazine.
-(Ritchie would later retitle the story A New Leaf.)
-The unconventional 'romance' starred Walter Matthau as a Manhattan bachelor faced with bankruptcy and May herself as the wealthy but nerdy botanist he cynically romances and marries in order to salvage his extravagant lifestyle.
+May made her film writing and directing debut in 1971 with A New Leaf, a black comedy based on a short story which she read in an Alfred Hitchcock Mystery Magazine called The Green Heart which the author Jack Ritchie would later retitle A New Leaf.
+The unconventional romance with Walter Matthau as a Manhattan bachelor faced with bankruptcy, also starred May herself as the awkward botanist-heiress, Henrietta Lowell, who Matthau cynically woos and marries to salvage an extravagant lifestyle.
 Director May originally submitted a 180-minute work to Paramount, but the studio cut it back by nearly 80 minutes for release.
+The film has since become a cult classic.
+Vincent Canby cited the two-reelers of the 1930s and Depression-era screwball comedies when he called it "a beautifully and gently cockeyed movie that recalls at least two different traditions of American film comedy...
+The entire project is touched by a fine and knowing madness."
+May received a Golden Globe nomination for her portrayal of the shy botanist in the project from which she fought studio exec Robert Evans, unsuccessfully, to have her name removed.

 May quickly followed her debut film with 1972's The Heartbreak Kid.
 She limited her role to directing, using a screenplay by Neil Simon, based on a story by Bruce Jay Friedman.
 The film starred Charles Grodin, Cybill Shepherd, Eddie Albert, and May's own daughter, Jeannie Berlin.
 It was a major critical success, and holds a 90% fresh rating on Rotten Tomatoes.
 In 2000, it was listed at No. 91 on AFI's 100 Years...
 100 Laughs list.
 May followed the two comedies by writing and directing the gangster film Mikey and Nicky, starring Peter Falk and John Cassavetes.
 Budgeted at $1.8 million and scheduled for a summer 1975 release, the film cost $4.3 million and was not released until December 1976.
 May ended up in a legal battle with Paramount Pictures over post-production costs, at one point hiding reels of the film in her husband's friend's Connecticut garage and later suing the company for $8 million for breach of contract.
 May worked with Julian Schlossberg to get the rights to the film and released a director's cut in 1980.
 In 2019, May worked with The Criterion Collection to create the newest director's cut.
 The film has gained appreciation by many critics and audiences in recent years.